SaarthChat723/Avoid/README.md

 # Avoid
 Python Game
-This is a simple game I made to make PyGame
+This is a simple game I made to learn PyGame